 - 2. Use the page dial to select the desired dump function: - If Sound is selected, the current Sound program will be sent.
 When used in Multimode, the Sound program of the currently selected instrument will be sent. - If Multi is selected, the current Multi program will be sent.
 The Sound programs that made up the Multi are not sent.
 This function is only available in Multimode. - If Pattern is selected, the current Pattern will be sent.
 When used in Multimode, the Pattern of the currently selected instrument will be sent. - If Arrangement is selected, the current Multi program with all its used Sound and Pattern programs is sent.
 Use this function to dump all settings of a Multi.
-This function is only available in Multimode. - If Drum Map is selected, the current Drum Map will be sent.
-When used in Multimode, the Drum Map of the currently selected instrument will be sent. - If Global Data is selected, all Global parameters are sent. - If all Sounds is selected, all Sound programs of the Q are sent. - If all Multis is selected, all Multi programs of the Q are sent. - If all Drum Maps is selected, all Drum Maps of the Q are sent. - If all Patterns is selected, all Patterns of the Q are sent. - If BOOT is selected, the Q's BOOT is sent. - If OS is selected, the Q's OS is sent. - If All is selected, all Sounds, Multis, Drum Maps, Patterns and the Global parameters are sent. - 3.
-Press Shift+Utility again to activate the dump. - Depending on the selected type, the dump may take some time.
-The Q cannot be played during this time.
+This function is only available in Multimode. - If Drums is selected, the current Drum Map will be sent.
+When used in Multimode, the Drum Map of the currently selected instrument will be sent.
+This function is only available when a Drum Map is selected. - If Global Data is selected, all Global parameters are sent. - If all Sounds is selected, all Sound programs of the Q are sent. - If all Multis is selected, all Multi programs of the Q are sent. - If all Drum Maps is selected, all Drum Maps of the Q are sent. - If all Patterns is selected, all Patterns of the Q are sent. - If BOOT 1.x is selected, the Q's BOOT is sent. - If OS X.XX is selected, the Q's OS is sent. - If All is selected, all Sounds, Multis, Drum Maps, Patterns and the Global parameters are sent. - 3.
+Press Shift+Utility again to activate the dump.